evolvingstuff/vdw2/content/posts/vitamindwiki-mega-search-interim-version.md

 * <span>[tiki-index.php?page_id=383]</span>

-* <a href="/posts/overview-fractures-and-vitamin-dfractures" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Fractures and vitamin D|Fractures">Overview Fractures and vitamin D|Fractures</a>
+* <a href="/posts/overview-fractures-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Fractures and vitamin D">Fractures</a>

 * <a href="/posts/overview-fractures-and-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Overview Fractures and vitamin D">Overview Fractures and vitamin D</a>